-Jim Penders has worked with the University of Connecticut baseball program in 22 of the last 24 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
-He enters his 11th season at the helm of the program in 2014.
+Jim Penders has worked with the University of Connecticut baseball program in 23 of the last 25 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
+He completed his 11th season at the helm of the program in 2014.
+A three-time Big East Coach of the Year, Penders has overseen one of the most successful stretches in the 119-year history of UConn baseball.

 Last season, the Huskies claimed their final BIG EAST Championship, defeating Notre Dame, 8-1, in Clearwater, Fla.
 UConn advanced to play in the NCAA tournament for the third time in the past four years.
 The BIG EAST title was the third in UConn history joining the 1990 and '94 teams.
 UConn defeated No. 1 seed Virginia Tech in its first game of the 2013 NCAA Regional hosted in Blacksburg, Va., before falling to Oklahoma and the Hokies in consecutive games.
 The Huskies finished the season with a 35-28 record.